Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 The Best Time To Go

-Although there is a ‘better time to go’ during this period it’s possible to do this route anytime between November and June.
-Stay away from the months of July to November as the region experiences rainfall and so it can be more dangerous.
+Although there is a ‘better time to go’ during this period, you can do this route anytime between November and June.

 ⭐ Pro tip >> The best time to plan your Chiang Mai to Pai motorbike adventure is in February.